Kamikaze (wrestler): Pro Wrestling Zero1 (2002–2018)

-As for the Furinkazan, he made his first appearance at the 2009 and first-ever editinon of the tournament, where he teamed up with long-time tag team partner Kohei Sato, placing themselves in the block B, where they scored a total of five points after competing against the teams of Masato Tanaka and Masaaki Mochizuki, Shiro Koshinaka and Hajime Ohara, Rikiya Fudo and Shito Ueda, and Tsutomu Oosugi and Hercules Senga.
+At the inaugural Furinkazan tournament in 2009, he teamed with longtime partner Kohei Sato.
+Competing in Block B, they scored five points against the teams of Masato Tanaka and Masaaki Mochizuki, Shiro Koshinaka and Hajime Ohara, Rikiya Fudo and Shito Ueda, and Tsutomu Oosugi and Hercules Senga.
 He scored his best result at the 2010 edition in which he alongside Sato came out victorious by toppling the block A with eight points after outmatching the teams of Akebono and Shinjiro Otani, Phil Davis and Sean Davis, Hikaru Sato and Munenori Sawa, and Kintaro Kanemura and Takuya Sugawara.
 At the 2011 edition, he teamed up with Sato again in the block B and scored five points against Fujita Hayato and Masato Tanaka, Akebono and Daichi Hashimoto, Schwarz and Weiss, and Mineo Fujita and Shito Ueda.
-At the 2013 edition, he and Sato defeated Tank Nagai and Yoshikazu Yokoyama in the first rounds, obtained a walkover victory in the second ones, but fell short to Daisuke Sekimoto and Yuji Okabayashi in the third rounds.
+At the 2013 edition, he and Sato defeated Tank Nagai and Yoshikazu Yokoyama in the first round and advanced via a walkover in the second, before losing to Daisuke Sekimoto and Yuji Okabayashi in the third round.
 At the 2014 edition, Maruyama teamed up with Daemon Ueda to defeat Atsushi Onita and Masashi Aoyagi in the first rounds and then fell short to Masato Tanaka and Takashi Sugiura in the second ones.
 At the 2016 edition, he teamed again with Kohei Sato and fell short to Kai and Yusaku Obata in the first rounds.

 New Japan Pro Wrestling (1994, 2005–2008)

-Maruyama made sporadic appearances in New Japan Pro Wrestling.
-He began in the NJPW Super Grade Tag League IV, a tournament which took place between October 15, 1994, in which he teamed up with Masayoshi Motegi and failed to score any points after competing against the teams of El Samurai and 2 Cold Scorpio, Black Tiger and The Great Sasuke, Super Delfin and Taka Michinoku, Shinjiro Otani and Wild Pegasus, Gran Hamada and Norio Honaga, and Dean Malenko and Tokimitsu Ishizawa.
-At NJPW Toukon Souzou New Chapter on October 8, 2005, where he teamed up with Kohei Sato, Ryouji Sai and Shinjiro Otani in a losing effort against Hiroyoshi Tenzan, Naofumi Yamamoto, Takashi Iizuka and Yutaka Yoshie as a result of an eight-man tag team match.
+Maruyama made sporadic appearances for New Japan Pro Wrestling, beginning with the NJPW Super Grade Tag League IV tournament in October 1994.
+Teaming with Masayoshi Motegi, he failed to score any points after losses to the teams of El Samurai and 2 Cold Scorpio, Black Tiger and The Great Sasuke, Super Delfin and Taka Michinoku, Shinjiro Otani and Wild Pegasus, Gran Hamada and Norio Honaga, and Dean Malenko and Tokimitsu Ishizawa.
+At NJPW Toukon Souzou New Chapter on October 8, 2005, he teamed with Kohei Sato, Ryouji Sai, and Shinjiro Otani in an eight-man tag team match, losing to Hiroyoshi Tenzan, Naofumi Yamamoto, Takashi Iizuka, and Yutaka Yoshie.
 At Toukon Shidou Chapter 1 on January 4, 2006, he teamed up with Daisuke Sekimoto, Kohei Sato, Riki Choshu, Takashi Uwano and Yoshihito Sasaki to defeat Hirooki Goto, Hiroshi Nagao, Osamu Nishimura, Takashi Iizuka, Tatsumi Fujinami and Toru Yano in a Twelve-man tag team match.
 At NJPW Lock Up on February 24, 2008, he teamed up with Yoshihito Sasaki in a losing effort against Great Bash Heel (Togi Makabe and Toru Yano).